impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 ```

-Judging by the `)` terminator character and the `;;` a few lines down, we can see that this is another clause of our case statement, and that `*/*` is a pattern that the case statement will match against.
+Judging by the `)` terminator character and the `;;` a few lines down, we can see that this is a new clause of our case statement, and that `*/*` is a pattern that the case statement will match against.

-One difference I notice is that the `*/* )` pattern here doesn't exactly match the `* )` pattern in the example code we read earlier.
+One difference I notice is that this is **not** the same as a "catch-all" default case, because the `*/* )` pattern here doesn't exactly match the `* )` pattern in the example code we read earlier.

-It looks like our pattern here searches for a forward-slash, surrounded on either side with zero or more arbitrary characters.
+Instead, it looks like this pattern searches for a forward-slash, surrounded on either side with zero or more arbitrary characters.
 The one thing I can think of which would match that pattern is a file path.
 Let's check that with an experiment.

 #### Experiment: matching the `*/*` pattern